mavenlink/coffeescript-style-guide/README.md

 Minimize usage of fat arrows (`=>`) arrows and favor single arrows (`->`).

 Sometimes you really need to bind to a specific context/scope - 90% of the time you don’t.
-Fat arrows are twice as a slow as single quotes (even with V8’s native Function#bind).
+Fat arrows are twice as a slow as single arrows (even with V8’s native Function#bind).

 [coffeescript]: http://jashkenas.github.com/coffee-script/